 Do you know what the worst thing about staying in cheap hotels or cramped hostels in Tokyo is?
 The pillows.
 I mean other people might say the price, the thin walls, the thin mattress, the unreasonable curfew, and the tiny bathrooms, but for me, lumpy pillows are the killer.

-That’s why I love the Super Hotel chains.
-They have chains all over Tokyo (and other parts of Japan) at fairly reasonable prices.
-Depending on the day, a fairly “normal” sized room with a double bed is between 8,000yen and 12,000yen.
+That’s why I love the Super Hotel chain.
+They have hotels all over Tokyo (and other parts of Japan) at fairly reasonable prices.
+Depending on the day, a fairly “normal” sized room with a double bed is between ¥6,000 and ¥10,000.
 As far as I know, they have no restriction on the number of people you can bring inside your room, so if you don’t mind squeezing four people on your double bed, you have just scored a cheap hotel room.

 Pros of Super Hotel